68 Years Celebrating Generations of Care

-The hospital's most recent change has been in status.
-Grant Regional Health Center has applied to the state of Wisconsin to be designated as a critical access hospital.
-The new status will allow the hospital more flexibility with many federal rules and regulations.
-In addition, the hospital will be eligible for a higher level of payment from Medicare.
+The hospital changed status when it applied to be designated as a critical access hospital.
+The change in status allows the hospital more flexibility with many federal rules and regulations.
+In addition, the hospital is now eligible for a higher level of payment from Medicare.
 Patients will receive the same services and high-quality care with this new status.
-The majority of the changes will be made to internal operations.
+The majority of changes affected internal operations.

 In Fall 2013, Grant Regional acquired the Dean Clinic in Lancaster (renamed Grant Regional Community Clinic).
 The clinic continues to accept a wider variety of insurance plans and has exceeded our expectations in patient volumes in this first year.
 We have hired additional providers and will continue to expand our medical staff in response to increased patient visits.

 For approximately 20 years, Grant Regional Health Center has worked diligently to grow and expand to better serve Lancaster and the surrounding communities.
 We have changed from a small hospital in need of updating to the strong, progressive organization we are today.
 With the acquisition of the clinic in 2013 and the addition of new surgeons - we are at a point of growth once again.
 In 1995, the hospital separated from the City of Lancaster and entered into a lease arrangement with the City.
 Grant Regional Health Center then became its own corporation.
 We've determined the current lease agreement limits our future growth.

 We've outgrown our current footprint and have explored options to gain the space needed.
 A 60 year-old building has challenges and limitations to operating efficiently and being able to offer state-of-the-art care.
 We value our independence and our goal is to maintain our current organizational structure in the future.
 We feel it is important to stay neutral in order to offer a wide variety of insurance options for our patients.